-I gave up coffee for lent, and even though I slipped a couple times on those early mornings touring New York City and apartment-hunting in Boston, I (basically) lived for six weeks without it.
+I gave up coffee for lent.
+I slipped a few times on those early mornings touring NYC and apartment-hunting in Boston, but I (basically) lived for six weeks without it.

-So, I start Easter morning with a medium cup of black coffee.
+So, today: I start my Easter morning with a cup of black coffee.
 Something you should know: I always drink straight, black coffee.
-Unless, of course, its 90 degrees outside and I’m craving an iced coffee.
+Unless its 90 degrees outside and I’m craving an iced coffee.
 Anyway, I spend Easter Sunday driving all over Virginia with my boyfriend to visit my family and his family, and then we arrive back in Harrisonburg around 8pm on Sunday night.
-I feel exhausted and moderately overwhelmed with the amount of work I have left to do before Monday, so when we pull up to the gas pump, I run inside to buy a coffee to get me through the night, not expecting any life-changing events to occur.
+I feel exhausted and moderately overwhelmed with the amount of work I have to do before Monday, so when we pull up to the gas pump, I run inside to buy a coffee to get me through the night, not expecting any life-changing events to occur.

 When its my turn to pay, I sit the coffee on the counter.
 Before I can even reach for my wallet the white-haired man says to the cashier,

 My initial reaction is to decline, but he insists.
 He simply says,

 “You will never see me again, and you don’t owe me anything.”

 The sixteen-year-old dude working behind the counter smiles awkwardly at both of us and rings my coffee up with the man’s order.
 I smile and thank him and walk away.

 That coffee probably costs $1.20, but this gesture had a huge impact on me.
 Who goes out of their way to buy anything for a stranger?
 I’ll make a point to pay it forward this week.